-t.71 Only touches which arrive on the target are counted as valid.
+1. Only touches which arrive on the target are counted as valid.

-The target comprises any part of the body above a horizontal line drawn between the top of the folds formed by the thighs and by the trunk of the fencer when in the on guard position (see Figure 6).
+The target comprises any part of the body above a horizontal line drawn between the tops of the hip bones and then horizontally around the fencer's trunk (see Figure 6).